Introduction

 Risk and Control Self-Assessment (RCSA) is an important process for identifying and assessing the key operational risks faced by an organization and the effectiveness of controls that address those risks.
 A key element of a strong operational risk management program, RCSA is an excellent means of assessing operational risks to improve visibility, understanding the risk posture, and identifying control deficiencies.

-A dynamic, continuous approach to conducting RCSAs, supported by a positive risk culture, strong internal controls and reporting, and business continuity planning can enable organizations to take a proactive approach to managing risks, strengthen business resilience, and thrive on risk.
+A dynamic, continuous approach to conducting RCSAs, supported by a positive risk culture, strong governance and reporting, and business continuity planning can empower organizations to take a proactive approach to managing risks, strengthen business resilience, and thrive on risk.

 “There is an opportunity in the market right now to look at risk and resilience in the context of growth and how they come together.”